softeng-feup/open-cx-one-word/report.md

 Security is something very important to MyConference.
 Once you create a post, nobody can alter your post, moreover nobody can create a post in your name, making your account truly yours.

 MyConference focus on being user friendly.
 To this end, posting and creating an account is extremely streamlined, being both simple and fast.

 ### Use case diagram

 ![enter image description here](https://scontent.flis7-1.fna.fbcdn.net/v/t1.15752-9/79272077_618252938981359_473030337723629568_n.png?_nc_cat=107&_nc_ohc=q2zSkzByjYQAQmVVKFakLLzDjK8ItPtCis5SMyKlWZQcSfWvBTaeClPUg&_nc_ht=scontent.flis7-1.fna&oh=9e499acc9bf82192b0ac8ab3e278316c&oe=5E6D13F9)

 **Create an account**

 -  **Actor:** Conference attendee

 -  **Description:** The user is able to create an account on our app.

 -  **Preconditions and postconditions:**

 - The user attending the conference must create an account to use our app.

 - After creating an account, said account and its data is added to the data base.

 -  **Normal flow:** to do

 -  **Alternative flows and exceptions:** to do

 **Log in the account**

 -  **Actor:** Conference attendee

 -  **Description:** The user is able to log in on their account.

 -  **Preconditions and postconditions:**

 - The user attending the conference must have an account previously created.

 - After logging in correctly, the user is able to access the app and its features.

 -  **Normal flow:**

 - The user, when writing the correct info about their email and password, gains permission to access the rest of the app.

 -  **Alternative flows and exceptions:** to do

 **See other people's posts**

 -  **Actor:** Conference attendee

 -  **Description:** The user is able to see other people's posts on the main page.

 -  **Preconditions and postconditions:**

 - The user attending the conference must be logged in on their account and follow the people whose posts they want to see.

 - While on the home page, the user can see all the posts of the users they follow.

 -  **Normal flow:** to do

 -  **Alternative flows and exceptions:** to do

 **Create a post**

 -  **Actor:** Conference attendee

 -  **Description:** The user is able to create a post with and image and a description.

 -  **Preconditions and postconditions:**

 - The user attending the conference must be logged in on their account.

 - After creating a post, its info is then added to the database.

 -  **Normal flow:** to do

 -  **Alternative flows and exceptions:** to do

 ### User stories

 -  **As a participant of the conference, I want to be able to create a post.**

+**Value: Must have**
+**Effort: L**
 Given that the user has already logged in the account, when he is a participant of the conference, then he is able to create a new post with an image.